Education

 found four main types of education to be important:

-- At the launch of your new platform.
-It's a no-brainer to promote your new platform and educate people on what they can do with it and why they should care.
+platform and educate people on what they can do with it and why they should care.
 (I'm not talking about long, intensive classroom training sessions.
 These can be voluntary townhalls, short videos, webinars, hand-outs, staffed tables in the cafeteria - whatever channels work best for your organization.)

 - 1x1 hands-on-sessions for executives.
 Enable your executives to lead by example.
 Admit it or not some of them may be intimidated by the new tools or may not understand the benefits of the new platform.
 And they don't have time to figure it out on their own.
 The more leaders with whom you can spend just 30 minutes, the more quickly they can start engaging and seeing business value.

-- On-boarding.
-As you bring new employees into the organization don’t forget to educate them about this great resource you are providing to them.
-I prefer to have the hiring manager take the employee on a quick tour of the platform from that job role's perspective.
+platform from that job role's perspective.
 If the hiring managers can't fit this in then getting a script into the onboarding team's hands is important.
 Either way getting a tour of the social platform incorporated into the onboarding process gets the new employees onboarded into the company culture and accessing company resources much more quickly than otherwise.

 - Ongoing as